 They also have "Entertaining Angels: the Dorthy Day Story."
 This one stars Martin Sheen, a major actor.

 Netflix is currently adding new episodes of Veggie Tales, I am not sure about the old episodes.
 Netflix also has "A Prince of Egypt."
-I am planning to try out Netflix after I finish with Hulu, and take a break from streaming subscriptions.
+I am planning to try out Netflix fairly soon.
+I will be able to say more when I see that.

 Bible comics from a Catholic point of view